Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 Introduction

 In this tutorial we will learn how to install a rootless Nagios Core monitoring system with a basic configuration on a Managed Server.
-Before we can run Nagios we need to compile our own versions of Apache and PHP since we can't use the preinstalled managed versions to get it to work.
-After the installation of Nagios and previously mentioned dependencies a few small adjustments in its configurations are necessary.
+Before we can run Nagios, we need to compile it from source.
+After the installation of Nagios, a few small special adjustments in its configurations are necessary to make it work with the Managed Server.

 Prerequisites